 > I...
 I just love JoJo's Bizarre Adventure so much (as you can probably tell from the background).
-It's an epic story, with gorgeous art and amazing characters.
-For future reference, at the time of writing, JoJolion chapter 65 was just released.my jjba tag
+It's an epic story, with gorgeous art and amazing characters.my jjba tag

 I decided to collect the (rough) first appearances in the manga of the Joestar Birthmark on each member of the Joestar bloodline (excluding Gio’s brothers, the Green Baby, Pucci, Weather Report, and Irene).
 It’s sort of interesting, as it’s never seen on PB Jonathan, BT Joseph, Josuke, and Johnny in the manga.
 With Jonathan and Joseph it’s because Araki hadn’t had the idea yet, but in Johnny and Josuke’s cases it’s just never visible.

 Also, the location and size changes on a whim, and it’s usually only visible once (even if it really should show) as is the case with JJL Kira, Kyo, Josefumi, Giorno, Jotaro, Holly, and Joseph.
 It’s visible often with Jolyne and Jo2uke due to plot relevance, and shows up twice on Jonathan’s body, once for the reveal in SDC and once in a picture in VA to link Giorno to Dio.

 Bonus points if you can identify who is who!

 Stand Name:「ELECTRIC LIGHT ORCHESTRA」(ELO or Neon Jukebox in the subs)

 Stand Master:「J.D.
 NIGHT」(Named after Jeff Lynne, Diana Ross, and Gladys Knight)1

 Stand Ability: Light Solidification Power - D Speed - A Range - B (up to ½ mile) Durability - A Precision - D Potential - B